Caregiver Resources

 Caregiver Training

 The demands of caring for a loved one can be stressful, and your own uncertainty can lead to additional stress.
-To relieve stress and uncertainty, PCOA and our dedicated community partners provide monthly caregiver training workshops that will teach you the skills you need to safely care for your loved ones.
-Find an assortment of caregiving training to suit your needs.
+To relieve stress and uncertainty, PCOA provides monthly caregiver training workshops that will teach you the skills you need to safely care for your loved one.

 Grandparents Raising Grandchildren

-PCOA contracts for services for grandparents and other non-parent relatives raising children.
+PCOA partners with Arizona Children’s Services to provide supports and services to grandparents and other non-parent relatives raising children.

 Long-Term Care